ahmadnazir/ahmadnazir.github.io/blog/posts/2017-07-11-focusing-on-what-matters/post.md

 named [aww yeah][aww-yeah] that gives me and my team a consistent interface when developing features for these services.
 A simple example is viewing logs for the services.
 Each service can have different types of logs in different locations.
-Using a consistent interface, the developers don't have to find the logs, instead give a command such as:
+By using a consistent interface, the developers don't have to find the logs, instead give a command such as:

 ```